 - Abdominal pain

 At the bottom of this page you will find our downloadable Food and Symptoms Diary.
 Use this to track your symptoms to discuss with your GP.

 What Is the Difference Between Food Allergy and Intolerance?

 Food allergy is quite uncommon and normally causes symptoms within a few minutes of eating the offending food or being in contact with the relevant substance.
 Food intolerance (non-allergic hypersensitivity) is much more common.
 The onset of symptoms is usually slower and may be delayed by many hours after eating the offending food; the symptoms may also last for many hours, even into the next day.
 Some common food intolerances include lactose intolerance; gluten intolerance and histamine intolerance.

 You can find more information about the differences in our downloadable Food Allergy or Food Intolerance?
 Factsheet.

 What Are the Top 14 Food Allergens in the UK?

 There are 14 major allergens which need to be mentioned (either on a label or through provided information such as menus) when they are used as ingredients in a food product or meal.
-Click here to download a list of the top 14 allergens.

 If you are travelling abroad with a food allergy, then you may want to use our Translation Card service for peace of mind when eating out.
 Click here for more information.